brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/README.md

     - RSAT: Group Policy Management Tools (if managing group policies)
 6. **Install**: Choose these tools and click 'Install'.

-After installing these tools, you will be able to run scripts that require the Active Directory module using the 'Import-Module ActiveDirectory' command in PowerShell.
+After installing these tools, you will be able to run scripts that require the Active Directory module using the `Import-Module ActiveDirectory` command in PowerShell.
 This setup enables you to perform Active Directory tasks directly from your Windows 10 workstation.

 **Note**: Ensure that your user account has the appropriate permissions to manage Active Directory objects.
 Additionally, your PC must be part of the domain or have network access to the domain controllers.